University Associate Professor

 I completed my MEng degree in Materials Science and Engineering from Imperial College London in 2007 (1st Class; top of the class for four years).
 With a Cambridge Gates Scholarship, I then pursued a PhD in Physics at Cambridge, focusing on carbon nanotechnology and experimental soft & biological matters.
 I was a visiting researcher at Prof Rodney Ruoff's lab at University of Texas at Austin (2008).
 After graduating from my PhD in 2011, I was awarded an Oppenheimer Fellowship and a Homerton College Junior Research Fellowship.
-Since Aug 2013, I have started my Lectureship in Bioengineering here at Cambridge.
+Since Aug 2013, I have been a Lectureship (Assistant Professor) in Bioengineering at Cambridge.
+I am a recipient of the prestigious ERC Starting grant, and an elected fellow of the Institute of Fellow of the Institute of Materials, Minerals and Mining.
 Please see my interview with ''The Meaning of Success: Insights from Women at Cambridge'.